HomeMovingSecrets.com

 Moving burns between 400 and 600 calories per hour for an average adult.
 If you aren’t fueling, you’ll hit a wall by 3:00 PM.

-Paper Plates/UtensilsDo not wash dishes on night one.
-Use compostable options.$10
+• Paper Plates/Utensils: Avoid washing dishes on night one.
+Use compostable options.

 Document Security and Cash